kleytonsolinho/kleytonsolinho/README.md

 Developer Front End and Mobile (React)

-Software Engineering student and technology enthusiast.
+Currently Software Engineer and student Solutions Architect and technology enthusiast.

 Passionate about learning new things, I believe that as the world changes too quickly and only those who have the capacity to adapt will be able to help in that change.